This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

 - Be alert to possible violations of this Code and promptly report violations or suspected violations to the Company's General Counsel.
 If you wish to remain anonymous, you may report violations or suspected violations via secure Web form at https://secure.ethicspoint.com/domain/media/en/gui/22840/index.html, via phone by calling comScore's Confidential and Anonymous Hotline at 1-888-288-1834, or by sending a letter to comScore, Inc., Attn: General Counsel, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.
 Your anonymity will be preserved to the greatest extent reasonably possible.
 When making anonymous reports, please provide as much detail as possible, including copies of any documents that you believe may be relevant to the issue.

-- If your concerns relate to accounting, internal controls or auditing matters, or if the General Counsel is implicated in any violation or suspected violation, you may also contact Ronald J. Korn at firstname.lastname@example.org.
+- If your concerns relate to accounting, internal controls or auditing matters, or if the General Counsel is implicated in any violation or suspected violation, you may also contact the Chair of the Company’s Audit Committee at firstname.lastname@example.org, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.

 - Cooperate with investigations into possible Code violations and be truthful and forthcoming in the course of these investigations.

-- Reprisals, threats, retribution or retaliation against any person who has in good faith reported a violation or a suspected violation of law, this Code or other company policies, or against any person who is assisting in good faith in any investigation or process with respect to such a violation, is prohibited. comScore will take appropriate measures in response to any such behavior.
+- Reprisals, threats, retribution or retaliation against any person who has in good faith reported a violation or a suspected violation of law, this Code or other Company policies, or against any person who is assisting in good faith in any investigation or process with respect to such a violation, is prohibited. comScore will take appropriate measures in response to any such behavior.
+For more information, see the Company’s Reporting and Non-Retaliation Policy.

 When trying to determine whether any given action is appropriate, keep these steps in mind: